TGDataset: Collecting and Exploring the Largest Telegram Channels Dataset: Data collection

-We publicly released the TGDataset~\cite{TGDataset} on Zenodo~\cite{zenodo}, an open repository managed by CERN.
-The dataset is made of 121 files, each of which contains a maximum of 1,000 channels.
+\textbf{Accessible.} The dataset is made of 121 files, each of which contains a maximum of 1,000 channels.
 To ease the retrieval of single channels from the dataset, we store them in alphabetical order.
 In addition, each file's name describes the index of the channels it contains.
 Given the large dimension of the dataset, even if compressed (approx. 71GB), we divided the dataset into four parts.
 In this way, it is possible to download and explore also a single portion of the dataset.
+Moreover, we released a sample of the dataset on a public GitHub repository~\cite{TGDatasetRepo}.
+This enables users to explore the dataset's structure without the need to download any portion of it.

-All the information is encoded in JSON format so that the data can be easily parsed and manipulated with most programming languages.
+\textbf{Interoperable.} All the information is encoded in JSON format so that the data can be easily parsed and manipulated with most programming languages.

-We also released on a public GitHub repository~\cite{TGDatasetRepo} Python scripts that can load the data into a MongoDB~\cite{banker2016mongodb} database, as well as scripts that show how to perform basic queries on the database (such as inserting new channels or retrieving channels by username or ID).
+\textbf{Reusable.} We have outlined the methodology employed for data collection, and the data is open for anyone to use.
+We also released on the public GitHub repository~\cite{TGDatasetRepo}, Python scripts to load the data into a MongoDB~\cite{banker2016mongodb} database, as well as scripts that show how to perform basic queries on the database (such as inserting new channels or retrieving channels by username or ID).
 Furthermore, these scripts can also replicate some of the analysis that we performed in this work, including Language Detection of the channels~(Section~\ref{sec:language_detection}) and Topic Modeling~(Section~\ref{sec:topic_modeling}).

-Finally, we released as CSV files the list of channels belonging to the Sabmyk network (Sec.~\ref{sec:sabmyk}), the list of channels annotated with the detected writing language, and the one containing the mapping of inferred topics.
+Finally, we released as CSV files the list of channels belonging to the Sabmyk network and the list of other channels promoting conspiracy theories (Sec.~\ref{sec:sabmyk}), the list of channels annotated with the detected writing language, and the one containing the mapping of inferred topics.